 - Activated carbon filter traps chemicals, gases and odors.

 - Photocatalytic oxidation (TiO2) filter which effectively reduces chemicals, bacteria and odors.

-- Air-cleaning negative ions that are circulated throughout the room.
-Completely safe and scientifically proven to be effective and to enhance filter efficiency.
+- Air-cleaning negative ions that circulate throughout the room.
+Negative ions are completely safe and scientifically proven as effective in producing clean air.

 - Sensor Technology that monitors air quality.

 The air purifier that I recommend and use in our home and office is the Intelli-Pro Air Purifier.

 3. Essential Oil Spritzers.

 Use essential oils to effectively clean and freshen indoor air.
 A good DIY essential oil room spritzer recipe is the following: Add 12-15 drops of pure essential oil to 1/2 cup of white vinegar and 1 1/2 cups of purified water.
 Place in a dark glass spray bottle shake well before each use.
 This recipe is especially useful for bathrooms, closets, basements and sick rooms.
 Make sure that the essential oils you use are free from chemical additives.
 Essential oils for air purification include: Lemongrass, Lime, Lavender, Sweet Orange, Peppermint, Pine, Rosemary, Sage, Tangerine, Tea Tree, Thyme, Frankincense, Eucalyptus, Ginger, Grapefruit, Helichrysum, White Camphor, Marjoram, Myrrh, Cilantro, Citronella.

 Quality heat-free and water-free aromatherapy diffusers work well and can actually clean the air of viruses and bacteria.
 Be sure to use good quality essential oils.